 Perlow says students understand when the negative consequences of hazing overtake the desired intent.
 “I think there are some components of the hazing process that achieve really powerful outcomes,” she said.
 “You go through a really difficult, adverse situation and you feel a sense of closeness with others who went through that with you, but we really don’t need to be enacting trauma to create bonds with one another.”

 In working with students, Perlow validates their desire to achieve positive outcomes from hazing – like having strong relationships with others -- while getting them to question and change their hazing behavior.
-“Students can wrap their brains around the idea that if I’m not taking away the outcome they care about, they’re pretty receptive to changing the tactic.”
+“Students can wrap their brains around the idea that if they are not taking away the outcome they care about, they’re pretty receptive to changing the tactic.”

 Perlow’s behavior change example is part of a public health approach to hazing prevention that is outlined in detail in the new report.
 Like other public health challenges, hazing is largely affected by environmental factors including messages that include the tacit approval of authority figures.
 The authors argue that with the clear definition of hazing, “stakeholders can develop preventative strategies that empower students to challenge, reject, and reshape environmental messages that mischaracterize hazing as positive, normalized or expected.”